 Data We Can Use to Answer the Question

 There are three primary sources of information we can use to answer the question Could it Happen Here?
 (1) tsunami catalogs of historic events, (2) the age of geologic deposits left by great earthquakes and tsunamis, and (3) computer simulations of tsunamis from potential great earthquake and landslides around the world.
 In this web page, we will focus mainly on the historic information (1).
-The National Geophysical Data Center (part of NOAA), maintains a worldwide catalog of historic tsunamis.
+The National Center for Environmental Information (part of NOAA), maintains a worldwide catalog of historic tsunamis.
 This catalog includes two types of measurements: runup observations from eyewitness accounts and wave height readings from tide gauge stations, most often located in harbors.
 In scientific terms, runup refers to the vertical height a wave reaches above a reference sea level as it washes ashore.
 Wave height is the vertical measurement of the wave before it reaches shore.
 Inundation distance is the horizontal distance a tsunami reaches landward from the shoreline.
-More information on tsunami measurements can be found at the NGDC Tsunami Introduction Page.
+More information can be found at the NCEI Tsunami Data and Information.

 Hawai'i has a long recorded history of tsunamis.
 Tsunamis have come from both earthquakes around the Pacific rim or "Ring of Fire", termed teletsunamis or far-field tsunamis, and from earthquakes and landslides near Hawai'i, termed local tsunamis.
 The Pacific Disaster Center reports that tsunamis have accounted for more lost lives in Hawaii than the total of all other local disasters (http://www.pdc.org).
 In the 20th century, an estimated 221 people have been killed by tsunamis on the islands of Hawaii.
 One of the largest and most devastating tsunamis Hawai'i has experience was a teletsunami in 1946 ffrom an earthquake along the Aleutian subduction zone.
 Runup heights reached a maximum of 33-55 feet and 159 people were killed.
 This tsunami caused more than $26 million damage.
 Other important teletsunamis include one from the 1960 M=9.5 earthquake in southern Chile and one from the 1964 M=9.2 earthquake in the Gulf of Alaska.
 The May 22, 1960 Chile earthquake generated a 35 foot wave causing 61 deaths and $23 million in damage.
 Other significant tsunamis in Hawaii include: 1952 (M=9.0) Kamchatka, USSR earthquake ($1 million damage), 1957 (M=9.1) Aleutian Islands earthquake ($5 million damage).